GameFoundry/bsf/Documentation/Manuals/docs/01_Developer/04_threading.md

 	signal.wait_for(lock);
 ~~~~~~~~~~~~~

-## Other {#threading_a_d}
+## Other
 The previous sections covered all the primitives, but there is some more useful functionality to be aware of:
  - @ref BS_THREAD_HARDWARE_CONCURRENCY - Returns number of logical CPU cores.
- - @ref BS_THREAD_CURRENT_ID - Returns @ref bs::ThreadId "ThreadId" of the current thread.
+ - @ref BS_THREAD_CURRENT_ID - Returns @bs::ThreadId of the current thread.
  - @ref BS_THREAD_SLEEP - Pauses the current thread for a set number of milliseconds.

-# Thread pool {#threading_b}
+# Thread pool
-Instead of using **Thread** as described in the previous section, you can instead use the @ref bs::ThreadPool "ThreadPool" module for running threads.
+Instead of using **Thread** as described in the previous section, you can instead use the @bs::ThreadPool module for running threads.
 It allows you to re-use threads and avoid paying the cost of thread creation and destruction.
 It keeps any thread that was retired in idle state, and will re-use it when user requests a new thread.

 An example:
 ~~~~~~~~~~~~~{.cpp}